mmakonyela/GALUP/training/1_lu/modules/module4.md

 > https://landscan.ornl.gov/

 We can distill a **goal** from this intent for *socioeconomic activities*.
-As shown in the THLD Area Population Projection by 2035 chart above, the two dotted lines are two scenarios representing the upper and lower _confidence interval_ of the population projection by 2035.
+As shown in the Chobe District Population Projection by 2035 chart above, the two dotted lines are two scenarios representing the upper and lower _confidence interval_ of the population projection by 2035.
-The middle solid line is the general scenario which indicates that there would be 71,060 people in THLD area.
+The middle solid line is the general scenario which indicates that there would be 71,060 people in the Chobe District by 2035.
-Therefore, the goal is to develop more residential land uses in the THLD area to _address the housing demands_.
+Therefore, the goal is to develop more residential land uses in the Chobe District to _address the housing demands_.

 The **objectives** and **sub-objectives** are specified in the following table and the hierarchy relationship between goal, objectives and sub-objectives is